GannettDigital/api-docs/source/includes/_premium_listings_location_reviews.md

 #### API Name: premium_listings_location_reviews
 #### Usage
-Use GET to retrieve location reviews data , that comes from the Premium Listing Reporting API.
+Use GET to retrieve location reviews data, that comes from the Premium Listing Reporting API.
 Only "trusted" tokens are accepted - this report cannot be called through an API gateway.

-This report will show on of the facebook, google, bing, yelp_api (or all of them) metrics for the particular id for.
+This report will show one of facebook, google, bing, yelp_api (or all of them) metrics for the particular id for a location.

 #### Parameters